JessHung323/recipe-user-interaction-analysis/README.md

 ## Assessment of Missingness

-We believe that the `review` column in the interactions dataframe is NMAR because we think that people might not want to write a review because it'll take extra time, so they might be not willing to take time to write that.
-That being said. we think that if that was the case, the chance of missingness in the review column would depend on the values themselves.
-If we want to prove that it is MAR we would need to compare the missingness of reviews to their rating and if we can see that the rating has an affect on the reviews, then we can conclude that the reviews are MAR, but it the permutation test can't prove it, then we would conclude that the missingness of in the reviews column is NMAR.
+### **NMAR Analysis**
+We believe that the `review` column in the interactions dataframe can be NMAR because perhaps the user never really completed the recipe they started on, hence the review would be missing in this case.
+That being said, if we are able to obtain an additional column indicating whether the user truly finished the recipe, we may be able to determine that the missingness of `review` is MAR for the reason stated above.

+### **Missingness Dependency**
+#### **Plot 1 - Missingness of `minutes` on `rating_original`**
+<iframe src="assets/missing-minute-orig-rating.html" width=800 height=600 frameBorder=0></iframe>

+We fail to reject the null, hence we conclude that the missingness in the `minutes` column is not dependent on the `rating_original`.

+#### **Plot 2 - Missingness of `minutes` on `n_steps`**
+<iframe src="assets/missing-minute-name.html" width=800 height=600 frameBorder=0></iframe>

+In this case, we reject the null, hence we conclude that the missingness in the `minutes` column is dependent on the`n_steps` column.
+We can further conclude that there is a relationship between minute and number of steps it takes for a recipe to be completed.

 ## Permutation Testing

-*Null Hypothesis*: In the population, the average rating of recipes with `minutes` under the median `minutes` of the dataset has the same average rating of recipes with `minutes` above the median `minutes` -- the ratings of the two samples come from the same population.
+*Null Hypothesis*: In the population, the average rating of recipes with `minutes` under the median `minutes` of the dataset has the same average rating of recipes with `minutes` above the median `minutes` -- the ratings of the two samples come from the same population distribution.

-*Alternative Hypothesis*: In the population, the average rating of recipes with `minutes` under the median `minutes` of the dataset is higher than the average rating of recipes with `minutes` above the median `minutes` of the dataset.
+*Alternative Hypothesis*: In the population, the average rating of recipes with `minutes` under the median `minutes` of the dataset is higher than the average rating of recipes with `minutes` above the median `minutes`.

 *Test Statistic*: The difference in means of the average ratings of the two samples of the dataset.